-9. Plan Check Notes
+9. Process Box: Plan Check Notes

 Load capacity verification shall be provided for panels, panel feeders, and panel feeder overcurrent protective devices at points in the electrical distribution system where modifications occur.
 A load summary shall be provided per the requirements of OSHPD Policy Intent Notice (PIN) 38.
 For a net load reduction on an affected panel where load is to be added, the requirement for load capacity verification is satisfied.
 For a net load addition on an affected panel, follow OSHPD PIN 38 for the acceptable means of providing load capacity verification.
-Also, as used herein, the word "panel" is defined as any panelboard, switchboard, motor control center, distribution panelboard, etc. Refer to the "Terms" section of this CAN and to PIN 38.
+Also, as used herein, the word "panel" is defined as any panelboard, switchgear, switchboard, motor control center, distribution panelboard, etc. Refer to the "Terms" section of this CAN and to PIN 38.
 Submission of verification of compliance with OSHPD PIN 38 for affected electrical panels does not relieve the Electrical Engineer from fully complying with Article 220 of the current edition of the CEC relating to load capacity verification for the electrical system.

-All electrical systems, wiring, panels, devices, etc. within the scope of construction shall be code conforming.
+All new electrical systems, wiring, panels, devices, etc. within the scope of construction shall be code conforming.
+Existing electrical systems, wiring, panels, devices, etc. within the scope of construction shall comply with the code at the time of initial installation/construction.
+Go to item 10.

-10. Non-EES System Modified
+10. Decision Box: Non-EES System Modified

-This system is typically the normal source system described in CEC Sections 517.35 and 517.44.
+This system is typically the normal source system described in CEC Sections 517.30 and 517.41.
 The non-EES/branch circuit will not be considered as modified if the scope of construction involves only a simple removal of a load or device.
 Relocation of an existing load or device, or the addition of a load or device, constitutes a modification of the non-EES/branch circuit.

-A "yes" answer leads to block #11: "Will loads or circuits exceed non-EES equipment capacity?"
-A "no" answer leads to block #13, "EES system modified?"
+A "yes" answer leads to item 11: "Will loads or circuits exceed non-EES equipment capacity?"
+A "no" answer leads to item 13, "EES system modified?"

-11. Load or Circuits Exceed Non-EES Panel Capacity
+11. Decision Box: Load or Circuits Exceed Non-EES Panel Capacity